animatlabs/animatlabs.github.io/_drafts/2026-07-21-outbox-pattern-cdc.md

 );
 ```

-`aggregate_type` and `event_type` give you topic or subject routing without parsing JSON first. `payload` holds the serialized event body (JSON in the sample). `aggregate_id` ties back to the business key consumers use for ordering and deduplication.
+`aggregate_type` and `event_type` give you topic routing without peeling JSON apart first. `payload` is the serialized body here (JSON). `aggregate_id` is what I'd key on for consumer ordering and dedup.

 ## EF Core: explicit transaction, order first, then outbox

-The implementation is intentionally boring. `BeginTransactionAsync` wraps both `SaveChangesAsync` calls so the order row exists before the outbox row references it.
+I kept the implementation boring on purpose: `BeginTransactionAsync` wraps both `SaveChangesAsync` calls so the order row exists before the outbox row references it.
 The outbox `AggregateId` uses the generated order id.

 Entities and mapping live in `AppDbContext.cs`: